-We’ve been in discussions with the HARC about proposed fee increases after concerns were raised to us by importers, particularly because of the disruption of flights caused by the conflict in the Middle East.
+We’ll carry on discussing these proposed fee increases with HARC particularly as importers remain concerned about the disruption of flights caused by the conflict in the Middle East.

 Below is the HARC statement in full: